fssa-batch3/mohammedirfan.rahamathulla__web_project/Readme.md

   - Steps :
       1. Without login user can see cinemas page.
       2. list out the theatres in chennai user can choose the theatres what they what.
-      3. user can choose the movie then book tickets.

 - Expected result :